 Anti-fouling paints that contain biocides are widely used to prevent fouling of ship hulls by marine organisms.
-Effective anti-fouling technologies are critical to maintaining the fuel consumption efficiency of ships and also for minimizing possible translocation of aquatic species through maritime trade.
-The evaluation of anti-fouling paints is generally undertaken by adopting a tiered approach whereby paint manufacturers use a battery of laboratory, raft, patch tests and full vessel trials.
+Effective anti-fouling technologies are critical to maintaining the fuel consumption efficiency of ships, minimizing the release of greenhouse gases and other hazardous air pollutants, and also for minimizing the possible translocation of aquatic species through maritime trade.
+The evaluation of anti-fouling paints is generally undertaken by adopting a tiered approach, whereby paint manufacturers use a battery of laboratory, raft, patch tests and full vessel trials.
 Raft, patch tests and full vessel trials are generally conducted over extended periods of time and are predominantly relied upon for the prediction of coating performance when used commercially on in-service ships.

 The results of raft, patch test and full vessel trials (field testing) can be used as part of the regulatory process for pesticidal or biocidal products in certain countries in order to demonstrate the efficacy of an anti-fouling paint.
-Laboratory testing alone is recognized as being unable to predict in-service performance or efficacy.
-For example, guidance published by the European Chemicals Agency (ECHA) on the assessment and evaluation of efficacy for anti-fouling products states clearly that laboratory testing of individual anti-fouling paints is not undertaken as it is not considered to be a realistic evaluation of the product; field testing, which permits anti-fouling products to be tested under similar operating conditions and stresses as those encountered when the anti-fouling products are in service is routinely undertaken instead (see Reference [28]).
+Laboratory testing alone is recognized as being unable to predict in-service performance of efficacy.
+For example, guidance published by the European Chemicals Agency (ECHA) on the assessment and evaluation of efficacy for anti-fouling products states clearly that laboratory testing of individual anti-fouling paints is not undertaken as it is not considered to be a realistic evaluation of the product; field testing, which permits anti-fouling products to be tested under similar operating conditions and stresses as those encountered when the anti-fouling products are in service is routinely undertaken instead (see Reference [6]).